Antonio-Parada/firehorse/FUTURE_PLANS.md

-# Future Plans for firehorse.site
+# Future Plans for firehorseacupuncture.com

 This document outlines future development and SEO strategy for the Fire Horse Acupuncture website.